Tips for Taps Blog

 New Millenium Concepts claims the Black Berkey Elements reduce over 200 contaminants in drinking water.
 They also adamantly point out they’ve conducted independent testing at third-party laboratories.
 But how sure can we be that these claims are legitimate?

-Typically, we would look to a water treatment product’s certifications to determine if their reduction claims have merit (as we did in these investigations of Brita and PUR filters).
+Typically, we would look to a water treatment product’s certifications to determine if their reduction claims have merit (as we did in these investigations of Brita and PUR filters listed at the top).

 Certifications for drinking water treatment products ensure that the product meets strict standards regarding: